 Although well-maintained and usually tidy, their service areas were known for being expensive.

 After an initial couple of years of building bold and distinctive services, Top Rank quickly learned that such buildings were expensive to maintain and difficult to make a profit out of.
 Their rate of construction slowed down significantly.
 The following 20 years used almost no enterprise at all, but instead exercised extreme caution.

 Their motorway service area division reported a £625,000 loss in 1966.
 The following year they blamed "substantial losses" on Britain's motorways being too short, quieter than expected, and on motorists not being interested in dining.
-They were now pleading with the Ministry of Transport to have their rent arrangements renegotiated, arguing that this was an emerging industry and a lot had already been learned.
+Forton and Aust seemed to be causing the majority of the issues.
+Rank were now pleading with the Ministry of Transport to have their rent arrangements renegotiated, arguing that this was an emerging industry and a lot had already been learned.